cjt/chat/README.md

 Chat is a simple pseudo-anonymous AngularJs chat room, built as a learning tool to explore AngularJs and CouchDb.

+**Warning:** There are as yet no tests, and the code is messy: this is intentional and it will likely remain like this for a while.
+As such don't use this code as a basis for anything.

 ## Installation notes

 Modify the database setup script in db/dbsetup.sh to the appropriate $URL and $AUTH parameters, and execute it to create the db and seed the necessary documents.
 It may be necessary to enable CORS for all domains.